PayPal and Venmo taxes: What you need to know for your 2025 tax return

 Editorial Note: Intuit Credit Karma receives compensation from third-party advertisers, but that doesn’t affect our editors’ opinions.
 Our third-party advertisers don’t review, approve or endorse our editorial content.
 Information about financial products not offered on Credit Karma is collected independently.
 Our content is accurate to the best of our knowledge when posted.

-The new rule doesn’t apply to personal payments between friends and family for things like shared meals or bills.
-It’s aimed at people with side jobs or small businesses who collect money online and may not be reporting the income as required.
+These rules don’t apply to personal payments between friends and family for things like shared meals or bills.
+They’re intended for people with side gigs or small businesses who accept payments online and may not always be reporting all of their income.

-Here’s what to know about the updated 1099-K rules, plus tips to consider ahead of the change.
+Here’s what to know about the updated 1099-K rules, plus tips to consider ahead of the changes.

 New requirements for 1099-K reporting

-Under IRS plans to phase-in the new rule, payment processors like Cash App, Venmo and PayPal along with platforms like eBay and Etsy will have to send a 1099-K tax form to users with more than $5,000 in any number of transactions for goods or services in 2024.
+Under the One Big Beautiful Bill Act, payment processors like Cash App, Venmo and PayPal along with platforms like eBay and Etsy will have to send a 1099-K tax form to users who had more than $20,000 in payments and 200 transactions.

 Making sense of Form 1099-K